CGKnappert/StickysAutoClicker/README.md

 Releases are built into a single file executable so nothing more is required then the file itself.

 Necessary folders will be created if it your first time running the program.
-They are located in the C:\Users\~user~\Documents\StickysAutoClicker\ folder.
+They are located in the C:\Users\Username\Documents\StickysAutoClicker\ folder.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>